Patrice Wilson: ARK Music Factory

-In 2010 he co-founded ARK Music Factory in partnership with Clarence Jey, an Australian record producer, songwriter and multi-instrumentalist musician.
+In 2010, he co-founded ARK Music Factory in partnership with Clarence Jey, an Australian record producer, songwriter and multi-instrumentalist.
 He chose the name "Ark" because of his Christian background.
 Jey left ARK Music Factory in May 2011 with Wilson remaining the CEO of the company.
-Wilson and Jey co-authored and co-produced the song "Friday" sung by Rebecca Black.
-He was also responsible for writing and producing songs for a number of young artists.
+Wilson and Jey co-wrote and produced the song "Friday" performed by Rebecca Black, which became notable for its largely negative reception.
+Wilson would also perform a guest verse on the song heard near the songs bridge, although this was uncredited.
+Additionally, he and Jey would write most songs by performed by artists signed to ARK, and Wilson would often star in the music videos.

-Following the huge mostly negative attention Rebecca Black's "Friday" received, a song that Wilson had written and the video in which he also appeared, a lot of speculation arose that he may have been exploiting young aspiring singers.
+Following the mostly negative reception from "Friday", many speculated that he may have been exploiting young aspiring singers with wealthy parents.
 Wilson rebuffed such claims, saying that the label provided a "relatively inexpensive" way of entry into the pop market for artists:

 I'm getting a lot of criticism saying I'm exploiting rich kids and their parents, but find me another company that would do all this at a cost this low.
 I don't promise anyone fame.
 In fact, if someone approaches me with their only goal to 'get famous,' I tell them they're not in this for the right reasons.

 Wilson went public in a promotional interview tape explaining what was behind the company he had founded.
-He also released two music responses about "Friday" and the controversy it created.
-The first was posted on March 13, 2011 entitled "Friday (Rap Remix)" written and produced by Wilson and Clarence Jey, the second on April 4, 2011 entitled "Say What You Wanna Say" written by Wilson and Kustom.
-Both songs address some of the most common grievances against the song and in the way ARK runs its business.
-Both these postings have received negative attraction as well.
+He also released two musical responses based on this controversy: "Friday (Rap Remix)" in March 2011 (written and produced by Wilson and Clarence Jey) and "Say What You Wanna Say" (written by Wilson and Kustom) a month later.
+Both songs addressed and attempted to refute common grievances which arose from "Friday" and his overall public image.
+Both songs were received poorly.